yafatek/mxp-website/WEBSITE_UPDATES.md

 # MXP Website - Comprehensive Update

 ## Overview
-Transformed the MXP website into a comprehensive, generous showcase of the entire Relay + MXP ecosystem, leveraging all documentation from `/docs` and existing content.
+Transformed the MXP website into a comprehensive, generous showcase of the entire MXP Nexus + MXP ecosystem, leveraging all documentation from `/docs` and existing content.

 ## New Sections Created